-Pre-requisites: Knowledge of operating system, computer networks and a programming language About the Course and its Objectives & Outcomes:
+Pre-requisites: Knowledge of operating system, computer networks and a programming language

-This Course focus on study of distributed system concepts and its applicability.
+This course focus on study of distributed system concepts and its applicability.
 In this course various advantages of distributed computing system are studied.
 After studying this subject a student will be expected to understand the design issues of distributed systems and propose problem specific solution.